sliverarmory/private-armory/README.md

 # External Armory

-An Armory implementation for self-hosted private Sliver armories.
+An Armory implementation for self-hosted Sliver Armories.

 ### Setup